-There are many skills that a child can learn from school.
-Schools are not just where your children cram knowledge; they are also beneficial for picking up other skills.
-These skills that your child picks up unconsciously will aid them for life.
+There are many skills a child can learn at school.
+School is not just where they go to learn; it is also useful for learning other skills.
+These skills, which your child picks up unconsciously, will help them throughout their lives.

 Here are a few skills that your child will learn in school.

-Classrooms provide a perfect place for healthy discussions and debates.
-A child may learn more by debating and discussing in school than directly ingesting knowledge.
-Critical thinking flourishes in a classroom setting.
+The classroom provides the perfect setting for healthy debating and discussing.
+A child may learn more through debate and discussion at school than through the direct absorption of knowledge.
+Critical thinking skills will flourish in a classroom environment.

-Instilling team working skills in your child from an early age is necessary.
-Learning to share resources and make compromises, taking responsibility for the group, and helping your teammate is very crucial for your child.
-All these traits will help them make a successful career successfully.
+It is important to teach your child teamwork skills from an early age.
+Learning to share resources and make compromises, taking responsibility for the group and helping your teammate is very important for your child.
+All of these qualities will help them to have a successful career.

-If a child learns teamwork from an early age, it will come naturally to them in their adulthood.
-Schools help your children develop a healthy cooperation methodology.
-Your child will learn to respect the chain of command.
+If a child learns teamwork from an early age, it will come naturally to them as an adult.
+Schools help your children develop a healthy way of working with each other.
+Your child will learn to respect the chain of command in the workplace.

-Taking orders, completing their work, contributing to tasks, and taking charge of the group are skills you cannot teach your child without making them a part of a school classroom.
+Taking orders, following through on their work, contributing to tasks, and taking responsibility for the group are skills that you cannot teach your child without making them a part of the school classroom.

 Developing empathy in your child will help them form healthy connections and develop a good sense of people’s feelings.
-If your child can empathize with others, it will help them make friends and prepare them for the world ahead.
+Being able to empathise with others will help your child make friends and prepare them for the world ahead.

-Making friends and communicating with your friends can help children in their communication skills.
-Children who stay home all day and do not like participating in public activities or sports need school.
-School environments force children to interact with others.
+Children can improve their communication skills by making friends and communicating with their friends.
+Children who stay at home all day and do not like to take part in public activities or sports need to go to school.
+The school environment forces children into interaction with others.

-A student has to listen and take an interest in others’ activities to lead a conversation.
+To lead a conversation, a student needs to listen and take an interest in what others are doing.
 Schools provide students with exposure to numerous activities and exciting subjects.

-Sometimes the knowledge we ought to learn is not provided to us directly.
-Sometimes the knowledge is scattered all around, and we must pick it up piece by piece.
-Self-learning, gathering relevant information, and putting it together to present set your child on a never-ending journey.
+Sometimes the knowledge we need to learn is not given to us directly.
+Sometimes the knowledge is scattered all over the place.
+We have to pick it up piece by piece.
+Your child will be on a never-ending journey of self-learning, gathering relevant information and putting it together for presentation.

-Children may not like homework, but it teaches them many skills.
-The home assignments teach children to take responsibility and time management.
-Your child needs to make a schedule for their day.
-Learning work and time management are essential to function effectively in society.
+Children may not like homework.
+But it teaches them many skills.
+Children learn responsibility and time management through homework.
+Your child will need to set up a schedule for his or her day.
+The learning of work and time management skills is essential to be able to function effectively in society.

-Schools did not help children add and subtract.
-They also teach them to budget.
-Some schools help parents by telling them how much money they should give their children weekly or monthly.
+Schools have not been helping children with addition and subtraction.
+They also teach them how to budget.
+Some schools help the parents by telling them how much money they should give their children on a weekly or monthly basis.

-These types of guidance will help instill the habit of saving money.
-And will teach your child the value of money.
+This kind of guidance will be an aid to the development of the habit of saving money.
+And it will be a lesson in the value of money for your child.